vzahorui/vzahorui.github.io/_posts/2021-07-29-distance-metrics.md

 This metric behaves like Euclidean distance but it takes into consideration the [correlation]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}) between the directions of the axes so it may be applied when the axes are not orthogonal.

 Mahalanobis distance can also be viewed as generalization of the idea of measuring the [$z$-score]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}#normal_distribution), that is how many standard deviations away a given point is from the mean value.
+In the univariate space we would have had this:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$z = \frac{x-\mu}{\sigma}$

+where $\mu$ is the mean, and $\sigma$ is the standard deviation.

+In the multivariate space however, instead of the single scalar representing the standard deviation, we have a [covariance matrix]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}).
+Dividing by a matrix is equivalent to multiplying by an inverse of this matrix.
+Also, instead of the difference of two numbers we have the difference of two vectors.
+Eventually the formula above is transformed into this:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$d(x, y) = \sqrt{(x-y)S^{-1}(x-y)}$

+where $S$ is the covariance matrix.

+As we see, the metric takes care of the correlated directions by adjusting with the covariance matrix, and if the axes are orthogonal then the covariance matrix becomes the identity matrix, and this whole metric becomes equivalent to the Euclidean distance.